cabraham/Books/designingdataintensiveapplications.md

 There are no silver bullets to these problems.
 This is why some operations teams may prefer manual failover processes rather than automatic, even if the software supports automatic failover.

+### Implementation of Replication Logs

+**Statement-based replication** - forwarding the SQL statements to the followers

+There are problems with this approach:
+- statements can include non-deterministic functions such as ```NOW()``` or ```RAND()```.
+These are likely to generate different values on each replica
+- if the statement uses an auto-incrementing column or if they depend on existing data, then statements must be executed in the exact order on each replica.
+This can be problematic when there are multiple concurrently executing transactions
+- statements that have side effects (e.g. triggers, stored procs, UDFs) may result in different side-effects in each replica

+**Write-ahead log (WAL) shipping** - using the built-in append-only logs used by SSTables and B-Trees (different implementation details)

+Challenges with this approach
+- These details are very low level.
+They include details regarding which bytes changed on which disk blocks.
+- This means that these details are very tightly-coupled with the storage engine
+- It's common that if the database changes its storage format from one version to another, the logs are unable to be processed in the new format
+- This is particularly important regarding operational impact.
+It essentially means the replication protocol may not support zero-downtime upgrade of the database software.

+**Logical (row-based) log replication** - a decoupled implementation separate from the internal storage engine that represents data at the row-level
+- An *inserted row*, the log contains the new values for all columns
+- A *deleted row*, the log contains enough information to uniquely identify the row that was deleted (usually by primary key).
+If there is no primary key, then all the column values may be used.
+- An *updated row*, the log can contain as little info it needs to identify the unique record and the new values for the affected columns
+- Also called *change data capture* (CDC)

+**Trigger-based replication**
+- This can be used when you want finer-grained controls over what is replicated

+Advantages with this approach
+- greater flexibility and control, especially if you want to consider conflict resolution

+Disadvantages with this approach
+- has greater overhead
+- is typically tied to the transaction and is prone to bugs (since code is written)
+  - if something fails in the trigger, the transaction will roll-back

+### Problems with Replication Lag

+Leader-based replication requires all writes to go through a single node.
+Read queries however can be scaled out to many nodes.

+For read-heavy workloads, the simple formula is to add more follower nodes to distribute the read load.

+It isn't practical to add more followers in a synchronous replication however.
+The more follower nodes you have, the longer the writes would take.

+This leaves us with asynchronous replication.
+Asynchronous replication means that the data will be inconsistent with the leader for a period of time.
+This inconsistency is temporary and will eventually catch up.
+This is called *eventual consistency*.

+The term eventual consistency however is vague.
+There is no limit on how far behind a replica can fall behind.
+For this reason, it's important to take measurements and be aware of the *replication lag*.